sosguthorpe/mod-erm/service/docs/getting-started.md

 * un: folio
 * pw: folio

-These can be set to whatever you like during the creation of the databses but be sure to reflect your changes in the the application config file at `grails-app/conf/application.yml`
+These can be set to whatever you like during the creation of the databses but be sure to reflect your changes in the the application config file at `grails-app/conf/application.yml` Example config that can be executed by postgres user:

+    CREATE USER folio WITH PASSWORD 'folio' SUPERUSER CREATEDB INHERIT LOGIN;

+    DROP DATABASE olfdev;
+    CREATE DATABASE olfdev;
+    GRANT ALL PRIVILEGES ON DATABASE olfdev to folio;
+    DROP DATABASE olftest;
+    CREATE DATABASE olftest;
+    GRANT ALL PRIVILEGES ON DATABASE olftest to folio;
+    DROP DATABASE olf;
+    CREATE DATABASE olf;
+    GRANT ALL PRIVILEGES ON DATABASE folio to olf;

 To install and manage the following pre-requisites I recommend using [SDKMAN](http://sdkman.io/).
 - [Groovy](http://groovy-lang.org/)